MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-365-services-connectivity.md

 Even though newer versions of Outlook 2013 might be able to connect to Microsoft 365 services, it's not supported and you may encounter performance or reliability issues.

-Versions of Outlook that are newer than those listed, but aren't the most current (supported) versions, may experience connectivity issues.
+Versions of Outlook that are newer than those versions listed, but aren't the most current (supported) versions, may experience connectivity issues.
 To find what is the most current (supported) version, see the following articles:
 - [Update history for Microsoft 365 Apps (listed by date)](/officeupdates/update-history-microsoft365-apps-by-date)
 - [Update history for Office 2016 C2R and Office 2019](/officeupdates/update-history-office-2019)
 - [Latest updates for versions of Outlook that use Windows Installer (MSI)](/officeupdates/outlook-updates-msi)